![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 -

-The cheapest way to book this trip is online.
-It involves two or three websites, so do a dry run on all sites to check prices and availability before booking for real.
+This involves three different websites, so do a dry run on all three to check prices and availability before booking for real.

 -